 - dont' forget to translate the subject too (same procedure)

-Those two pages are never visited by logged in members and receive less translator update than the rest of the site.
-On another hand, they are the first thing our users see.
+Those two pages are never visited by logged-in members and receive fewer translator updates than the rest of the site.
+On the other hand, they are the first thing our users see.
 So, top priority.

 ''' Please subscribe to the following forum thread to keep updated of the translating tasks that need to be done http://www.bewelcome.org/forums/s2330 '''